QPEs from EMRI Debris Streams Impacting Accretion Disks in Galactic Nuclei: Accretion disk parameters

 \subsection{Emission properties}

 The duration, luminosity, and blackbody temperature (assuming efficient thermalization) of the different emission components are summarized in the following tables.
-In Table~\ref{tab:inner_disk} we provide expressions and scalings assuming the EMRI interacts with the inner region of a steadily accreting disk (\S \ref{sec:SteadyDisk}).
+Table~\ref{tab:inner_disk} gives expressions and scalings assuming the EMRI interacts with the inner region of a steadily accreting disk (\S \ref{sec:SteadyDisk}).
 Table~\ref{tab:outer_disk} shows results appropriate for an EMRI crossing near the outer edge of a viscously spreading TDE disk, $a_0 \approx R_{\rm d}$ (\S \ref{sec:OuterDisk}).

 The range of bolometric luminosities subtended by the various emission models presented here is in rough agreement with observed QPE luminosities, $L_{\rm bol} \approx 10^{42-43} \, \rm erg \, s^{-1}$.
 Yet, as a function of $P_{\rm orb}$, only ``Hill sphere+disk'' and the ``collisional stream+disk'' models predict $L_{\rm bol} \approx \rm const$, for both $a_0 \ll R_{\rm d}$ and $a_0 \approx R_{\rm d}$.
-In other models, $L_{\rm bol}$ decreases with increasing $P_{\rm orb}$, in tension with the observational trends (\citealt{Arcodia_2024_3&4}, and see also remarks in \S \ref{sec:intro}).
+In other models, $L_{\rm bol}$ decreases with increasing $P_{\rm orb}$, in tension with the observational trends (\citealt{Arcodia_2024_3&4}, and see also remarks in \S \ref{sec:Intro}).
 Fixing other parameters, the flare duration increases with $P_{\rm orb}$ in all stream+disk models (for which duration is dominated by $\Delta t_{\rm s}$, the stream arrival time, Eq.~\ref{eq:t_stream_duration}).
 This is also the case for the diffusion time of disk material shocked by dense ejecta within the Hill sphere, for a steadily accreting inner accretion disk (of fixed $\lambda_{\rm Edd}$ and $\tilde{h}$).
 Thus, the observed trends, $\Delta t \propto P_{\rm orb}$, $E_{\rm rad} \approx L_{\rm bol} \Delta t \propto P_{\rm orb}$ are satisfied by 3 of the 8 models: Stream+disk collisional model (for both inner and outer disks), and in the Hill sphere+disk model, for an inner, steadily accreting disk.

 The blackbody temperatures predicted in all models are generally too low to explain the observed soft X-ray QPE flares for the assumed fiducial values.
 Photon starvation effects discussed in \cite{Linial_Metzger_23,Vurm_25} may cause the effective emission temperature to exceed $\kb T_{\rm BB}$.
 This occurs due to the limited rate of photon production in the shocked gas, unable to reach the photon number density dictated by blackbody equilibrium.
 As the same radiation energy density is shared between fewer photons, the emission is effectively harder than $\kb T_{\rm BB}$.
 These effects can indeed generate soft X-ray flares, with a partially Comptonized bremsstrahlung spectrum \citep{Nakar_Sari_10}, whose high-energy exponential cutoff is consistent with the observed Wien-like tail, of a quasi-thermal spectrum \citep{Miniutti_23a,Vurm_25}.